 Stars and Strikes

 Bowling appears to be making a come back, and with spots like Stars and Strikes we can see why.
-There's a ton of family fun all under one roof, with 20 contemporary bowling lanes, a full arcade and even laser tag.
+There's a ton of options all under one roof, with 20 bowling lanes, a full arcade and even laser tag.
 Plus you can dine on gourmet food, enjoy a drink and celebrate any occasion, even if it’s just getting out of the rain.

-If you love beer you may want to venture into Sweetwater Brewery next time the rain sends you scrambling for cover.
-This unique craft brewery offers tours every Wednesday through Friday evening as well as Saturday and Sunday afternoons.
-Catch the tour and taste the offerings of year-around favorites and seasonal releases.
+If you love beer you may want to venture into SweetWater Brewery next time the rain sends you scrambling for cover.
+This craft brewery offers tours every Wednesday through Friday evening as well as Saturday and Sunday afternoons.
+Catch the tour and taste the offerings of year-round favorites and seasonal releases.